oroinc/platform/UPGRADE-2.0.md

 - Added class `Oro\Bundle\ActionBundle\Layout\DataProvider\ActionButtonsProvider` - layout data provider.
 - Default value for parameter `applications` in operation configuration renamed from `backend` to `default`.

+####ApiBundle
+- The `oro.api.action_processor` DI tag was removed.
+To add new action processor use `oro_api.actions` section of the ApiBundle configuration.
+- The `oro_api.config_extension` DI tag was removed.
+To add new configuration extension use `oro_api.config_extensions` section of the ApiBundle configuration.

 ####WorkflowBundle
 - Class `Oro\Bundle\WorkflowBundle\Model\WorkflowManager`
     - construction signature was changed now it takes next arguments: